 What Are Your Other Options for SAT Practice Materials?

-These tests are a good place to start, but you could run out of practice material quickly if you have an intensive study plan.
-Here are some other things you can do to get your hands on quality study material:
+These official SAT tests are a good place to start, but you could run out of practice material quickly if you have an intensive study plan.
+Here are some other options you have for getting your hands on quality study materials.

 Use PSAT Practice Tests

-The PSAT is made by the College Board (the maker of the SAT) and closely resembles the new SAT.
-It's not a perfect match, but it will be very similar to what you see on the actual test.
-You can find a complete list in our guide to PSAT practice tests.
+The PSAT is created by the College Board (the makers of the SAT) and very closely resembles the SAT.
+Though not a perfect match, the PSAT is extremely similar to what you'll see on the SAT.
+As a result, official PSAT practice tests can be great alternatives to SAT practice tests.

 Get an SAT Prep Book